harrysha1029/harrysha1029.github.io/_posts/2020-04-05-tuning-search.md

 ---
-title:  "Song Order - Guitar Tunings and the Travelling Salesperson"
+title:  "The Travelling Guitar Salesperson"
 tags: music math cs
 ---

 I play gigs with my acoustic guitar every now and then, and a lot of the pieces I play feature **weird** tunings.
 So here's the problem: tuning from one tuning to another very different tuning not only takes a long time, it makes the guitar go out of tune more quickly and also increases the risk of broken strings.
 Thus I want to order my songs such that the total amount of tuning I have to do is minimized.